Can Narcissists Feel Empathy?

 (American Psychiatric Association, 2013)

-These are not characteristics to which most of us would likely be attracted nor would we likely want to establish a relationship with, or indeed even be around, someone who displays these characteristics.
-Yet many of those with Narcissistic Personality Disorder do marry, obtain jobs and maintain a way to meet their physical and functional needs.
-This illustrates the fact that those with NPD know what to do, what is socially acceptable and desirable, to form interpersonal relationships.
-So if they are aware of what is necessary in order to form real relationships and to have others genuinely care and respect them, why don’t they simply act accordingly?
+This illustrates the fact that those with NPD know what to do and what is socially acceptable and desirable to form interpersonal relationships.
+So if they are aware of what is necessary in order to form real relationships and to have others genuinely care and respect them, why wouldn’t they simply act accordingly?

 Why Aren't Narcissists Empathic?

-This question has not been completely answered to date but a large part of the solution is likely found in the narcissist’s negative self-concept that they fervently defend against perceiving on a conscious level.
-Underneath the narcissist’s problematic characteristics is a significant lack of self-esteem and perceived self-worth.
-People develop different ways of coping with such deficits in the manner in which they view themselves and, while some may self-sabotage to avoid cognitive dissonance, the narcissist banishes conscious awareness of self-doubt replacing it with a false sense of self.
+People develop different ways of coping with such deficits in how they view themselves, and while some may self-sabotage to avoid cognitive dissonance, the narcissist banishes conscious awareness of self-doubt, replacing it with a false sense of self.
 The clear degree of overcompensation for the lack of self-esteem is seen in their need to not just feel accomplished but to feel superior to everyone with whom they come into contact.

 Summary and Conclusions

 The results of the studies reviewed here, while interesting, are not likely to provide the first step in helping narcissists experience and express empathy.
 In order to do this, their defenses against understanding the underlying causes of their perceptions and behavior must be exposed.
-Additionally, the resulting inability of the narcissist to understand why others respond to them in a manner other than the way they expect must be explored.
+To do this, the individual must be capable of handling the resulting emotions.
+They must then be given the tools to evaluate themselves accurately and help to set goals to address any real weaknesses or problems they may truly have.

-Until the person is able to understand their actual self-perceptions and replace them with a different set of perceptions they will always need to be completely focused on establishing, at least in their own mind, that they are superior in every way to those around them.
-Failing to do so, even for a short period of time, would result in the awareness that they may not always be the most deserving of rewards, the most popular in a group or the best at a skill or talent.
-In turn, this awareness which well-adjusted individual’s take in stride as a fact of life, could open the door to the narcissists true self-perception which they are unable to accept and which would overwhelm their ability to cope.
+Until the person is able to understand their actual self-perceptions and replace them with a different set of perceptions, they will always need to be completely focused on establishing, at least in their own mind, that they are superior in every way to those around them.
+Failing to do so, even for a short period of time, would result in the awareness that they may not always be deserving of rewards, the most popular person in a group or the best at a skill or talent.

 References